How Are Air Mattresses Made?

 Toxic Material

-Vinyl chloride, a sub-component of the material results from the combination of plastic and petroleum.
+Vinyl chloride, a sub-component of the material, results from the combination of plastic and petroleum.

 Less Comfortable

 It is no secret that PVC is a plastic material.
-It is quite hard in its basic form meaning it doesn’t make the most suitable sleeping surface.
-Some additional chemicals are added during the manufacturing process to soften and make it more comfortable.
+It is quite hard in its basic form, meaning it doesn’t make the most suitable sleeping surface.

 Other Manufacturing Materials Used in Air Mattresses

-Textile-reinforced urethane and rubber are alternate materials used in the manufacturing of airbeds.
 They are quite popular and usually found in some of the high-end models available for sale.

 Advantages of Rubber Air Mattresses